Bernie Sanders: Post-election activities

 In November 2016, Sanders's book Our Revolution: A Future to Believe In was released; upon its release, it was number three on The New York Times Best Seller list.
 The audiobook later received a Grammy nomination for Best Spoken Word Album.
 In February 2017, he began webcasting The Bernie Sanders Show on Facebook live streaming.
 As of 2 April 2017, guests had included William Barber, Josh Fox, Jane Mayer, and Bill Nye.
 Polls taken in 2017 found him to be the most popular politician in the United States.

-In February 2018, Special Counsel Robert Mueller's investigation into Russian interference in the 2016 U.S. elections concluded that Russians had communicated false information during the primary campaigns to help Sanders and Stein and harm Clinton.
+In February 2018, Special Counsel Robert Mueller's investigation into Russian interference in the 2016 US elections concluded that Russians had communicated false information during the primary campaigns to help Sanders and Stein and harm Clinton.
 Sanders rejected the investigation's conclusion, saying that he had seen no evidence that Russians had helped his campaign.
-Furthermore, he blamed the Clinton campaign for not doing more to prevent Russian interference.
+Furthermore, he questioned the Clinton campaign's lack of action to prevent Russian interference.
 He later said that his campaign had taken action to prevent Russian meddling in the election and that a campaign staffer had alerted the Clinton campaign.
 Politico noted that a Sanders campaign volunteer contacted a political action committee (PAC) that supported the Clinton campaign to report suspicious activities but that the Sanders campaign did not contact the Clinton campaign as such.

 In November 2018, the Sanders Institute and Yanis Varoufakis, co-founder of DiEM25, launched Progressive International, an international organization uniting progressive activists and organizations "to mobilize people around the world to transform the global order and the institutions that shape it."